 - Weather: Heavy rain, cool temperatures, high winds, damp fog, sun

-- Emergency help: There is no cell phone service on Nootka Island (we carry satellite messengers and a satellite phone)
+- Emergency help: There is no cell phone service on Nootka Island (we carry a satellite messenger)

 Map